YuanGongND/ltu/README.md

 <p align="center"><img src="https://github.com/YuanGongND/ltu/blob/main/ltu.png?raw=true" alt="Illustration of CAV-MAE." width="900"/></p>

 This repository contains the official implementation (in PyTorch), pretrained checkpoints, and datasets of LTU and LTU-AS.
-LTU and LTU-AS are first generation of audio and speech large language models that bridges audio perception with understanding.
+LTU and LTU-AS are first generation of audio and speech large language model that bridges audio/speech perception with understanding.
-They not only achieve SOTA on multiple closed-ended audio and speech tasks, but can answer any question based on the given audio.
+They not only achieve SOTA on multiple closed-ended audio and speech tasks, but also can answer any open-ended question based on the given audio.
 Please try the interactive demos to see how good they are!

 [**[LTU Interactive Demo]**](https://huggingface.co/spaces/yuangongfdu/LTU)